Disability Specific Adjustments: Deaf and Hard of Hearing

 Disability Practitioner Strategies

-There are a range of services and equipment that are commonly facilitated by Disability Practitioners as reasonable adjustments for students who are Deaf or hearing impaired.
+There are a range of services and equipment that are commonly facilitated by Disability Practitioners as reasonable adjustments for students who are Deaf or hard of hearing.

 - Access to peer lecture notes